 How to use a cold brew coffee pitcher or a mason jar with a metallic screen filter

-This pitcher is an immersion cold brew system, and it works similarly to mason jar system, or one of the large batch products such as Toddy, Filtron, or Oxo.
+This pitcher is an immersion cold brew system, and it works similarly to the mason jar system, or one of the large batch products such as Toddy, Filtron, or Oxo.
 The brewing principle is the same, only this is easier to use and store.
 On the other hand, it gives you less coffee than a Toddy.
 I have a system, I make a cold brew batch every other day.
 This way I never run out of cold brew coffee, and coffee is fresh.

 - For making a batch, just add into the mesh filter about 1 ½ coarsely ground coffee.
 (A good grinder is a must.)